Farama-Foundation/PettingZoo/README.md

 PettingZoo breaks its games down into several categories, largely including games from other's which we've ported to our consistent API, in many cases fixed, and centrally distribute.

 * atari: A collection of easily runnable multi-player Atari games in the Stella emulator, similar to what you find in Gym.
-* classic: Enviroments for classical games that two humans play against each other (rock paper scissors, chess, Texas hold 'em poker, go, etc.)
+* classic: Environments for classical games that two humans play against each other (rock paper scissors, chess, Texas hold 'em poker, go, etc.)
 * gamma: Graphical games developed by us, in PyGame.
 All games are cooperative, and many pose features very challenging to reinforcement learning.
-* magent: A set of enviroments involving massive numbers of agents doing various tasks, originally from https://github.com/geek-ai/MAgent
+* magent: A set of environments involving massive numbers of agents doing various tasks, originally from https://github.com/geek-ai/MAgent
 * mpe: 'Multi-agent Particle Enviroments', a set of simple nongraphical communication tasks created by OpenAI: https://github.com/openai/multiagent-particle-envs
-* robotics: A collection of 3D multiagent robot enviroments, simulated with PyBullet
+* robotics: A collection of 3D multi-agent robot environments, simulated with MuJoC
 * sisl: An eclectic collection of 3 games developed by SISL, originally from https://github.com/sisl/MADRL

 To install a set of games, use `pip3 install pettingzoo[atari]`, substituting atari for other classes of games when desired.